-Travelling with a person who requires a mobility aid such as a wheelchair or walker may be uniquely different but not impossible.
+Travelling with a person who requires a mobility aid such as a wheelchair or walker may be uniquely different, but not impossible.

 - Prior to your trip, get medical clearance in writing from a doctor.
 Some airlines need advance notice of any medical conditions or special needs, so be sure to ask your travel agent or review the airline company’s website to see what they require.
-Remember to carry the medical clearance forms with you at all times in case an emergency occurs and medical assistance is required.
+Remember to carry medical clearance forms with you at all times in case an emergency occurs and medical assistance is required.

 - Contact the airline, hotel, and any tourist attractions that you are planning to visit in the planning stages of your trip to learn what their policies are around service animals.
 Most places are happy to accommodate a service animal but it’s always good to be certain before committing to anything.

 - If possible, try to book your accommodations at least six months ahead of your trip.
 Not all hotels are fully accessible for people with mobility issues and may only have a few barrier-free rooms available so they typically get booked quickly.
 Before you commit to a hotel, do some research into the neighbourhood where the hotel is located.
 What’s the point in staying at a barrier-free hotel if the area presents other mobility issues?
 (E.g. the hotel is located on top of a steep hill, or the nearby restaurants don’t have wheelchair ramps.)